google/osdfir-infrastructure/docs/installing-on-gke.md

 (accessible by port-forwarding).
 Any Plaso jobs that run can have their output directly downloaded from the Turbinia UI and imported into Timesketch.

+#### Using Timesketch

+To learn more about using Timesketch check out the [User Guide](https://timesketch.org/guides/user/sketch-overview/).

 #### Searching for IoCs with Yeti

 Yeti enhances your Timesketch investigations by enabling you to search for